standthis/nginx-release/README.md

 ## Bonus

-go-webapp development branch contains an implementation of nginx as a load balancer that consumes links provided by the simple go-webapp BOSH release
+go-webapp development branch contains an implementation of Nginx as a load balancer that consumes links provided by the simple go-webapp BOSH release.

 https://github.com/standthis/go-webapp-release